-Mustard, Lemon Juice, Soy Sauce
+Mustard, Lemon Juice, Soy Sauce.

-For example, Grey Poupon at BJs comes in a two pack each jar is 16 oz.
+For example, Grey Poupon at BJs comes in a two pack.
+Each jar is 16 oz.
 That's a lot of mustard!
-Be sure you can finish up the first big jar.
+So be sure you can finish up the first big jar.

-Stick to family staples for example maybe Ketchup, Mayo, and relish your family goes through in the summer months at BJs.
-For the other condiments wait for a sale at your local grocery store.
+Stick to family staples, for example, maybe Ketchup, Mayo, and relish your family goes through in the summer months at BJs.
+For the other condiments, wait for a sale at your local grocery store.

 READ OR PIN: How to Use BJs Catering Menu for Your Next Party

 I say this as a lesson learned.
 I made a new rule this year no matter how low that bag of chocolate candy goes at BJs.
 I CAN NOT buy it.

-What happened last year was my $4 bag of Hershey's vanished way to soon.
+Last year, my $4 bag of Hershey's vanished way too soon.
 I was mortified that I stashed it away from the rest of the family and only had myself to blame.

 The M&M's are another dangerous one because you dip a whole handful right in.

 Suppose you are going to BJ's to buy candy for an event, by all means.
 Yet wait for a BJs coupon to get the best deal.
 But this is one item to avoid if you want to keep it on hand because you think BJs has the best deal.